xv/touch-cmd-windows/README.md

 (gi File).LastAccessTime
 (gi File).LastWriteTime

-# You can also combine all three properties into a single output via:
+# You can also combine all three properties into a single output
+# gp and fl are aliases for Get-ItemProperty and Format-List
 gp File | fl CreationTime,LastAccessTime,LastWriteTime
 ```